 Thai law allows foreigners to own a condominium but also to rent it out.

 The market in Bangkok dictates that rental contracts run for a minimum of one year.
 Most tenants would be persons working in Bangkok in offices or from home.

 They usually have working contracts of 2-3 years, so they are likely to renew if they like your unit.
 In fact, many residences would not even allow you to let your unit on a short term basis, by using Airbnb for instance.

 Rental yields are in the region of 5% net.

-Thanks Fabrice.
-Finally, if there were 5 tips you would like to share with our readers and potential investors, what would they be?
+Thanks, Fabrice.
+If there were 5 tips you would like to share with our readers and potential investors, what would they be?

 - Ensure that you are introduced to the right lawyer (legal expertise is paramount to the success of your investment)

 - Trust your real estate agent advice.
 We have been on the ground every day for more than 10 years and know exactly what tenants/buyers require

 - Buy a condominium which offers some added value and avoid standard sizes, especially with 1-Bedroom units.
 There is so much to offer that we will help you to find something unique

 - Understand that certain developers can have a vested interest and as such a biased sales pitch (as opposed to an agent, they do not have anything to sell to you apart from their own projects)